johnkinsky/book/page_analyzer/readme.md

 I had a twofold guideline while creating the analyzer script.

 1. Use only common Python packages that could introduce powerful NLP capabilities.
-2. Do not bloat my local system or requiring a large dependency chain.
+2. Do not bloat my local system by requiring a large dependency chain.
 (If you've ever installed [rake-nlkt](https://pypi.org/project/rake-nltk/), then you know what I mean.
 It's powerful, handles sentences, and is more customizable, but it comes with a lot of dependencies.)

 I used the following packages to get these features: